eric-j-famanas/contract-paragraph-viewer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

+## Pre-requisites

+The machine running the application must have node.js and npm installed.

 ## Installation

 Download or clone the repository to your local machine.
 Navigate to the directory and run `npm install` to download all the dependencies.